krishnatejareddyc/AI-models-from-scratch/README.md

 # AI-models-from-scratch
-Implementing Machine Learning and Deep Learning models from scratch
+Implemented Machine Learning and Deep Learning models from scratch